 |Comparison between 9x19mm and .50 AE|

-- Commonality in design of small arms will ensure economies of scale and better quality and pricing for end users.
+- A commonality in the design of small arms will ensure economies of scale and better quality and pricing for end users.